premvinodh/hibernate-playground/README.md

 -->

 Contains the legacy hibernate code which uses the hibernate.cfg.xml file.
-	All the examples uses mostly the same classes but placed in different packages.
+&emsp;All the examples uses mostly the same classes but placed in different packages.
-	Just uncomment the classes of the package that needs to be executed and commented out the remaining classes in hibernate.cfg.xml file.
+&emsp;Just uncomment the classes of the package that needs to be executed and commented out the remaining classes in hibernate.cfg.xml file.
-	Run the HibernateTest class.
+&emsp;Run the HibernateTest class.

 Apache Derby
 -----------------------------------